-IT IS ORDERED adopting the following updated definitions, fees, and procedures for efiling documents in family law cases in all counties, other than Maricopa and Pima, through any approved EFSP.
+IT IS ORDERED adopting the following updated definitions, fees, and procedures for efiling documents in civil cases in all counties, other than Maricopa and Pima Counties, through any authorized electronic filing service provider ("EFSP").
 Provisions of this order that are inconsistent with the Arizona Rules of Court shall supersede procedural requirements of the rules.
-Self-represented litigants may, but are not required to, file documents through an EFSP.
-A self-represented litigant who chooses to e-file documents shall pay all applicable fees and follow the requirements set forth in this order.
+Self-represented litigants may, but are not required to, file civil documents through an EFSP.
+A self-represented litigant who chooses to e-file civil documents shall pay all applicable fees and follow the requirements set forth in this order.